zenimtiazz/codelinestest/README.md

 - Removed the negative logic ✅
 - Remove else block. ✅
 - Test Failed it means something went wrong ❌

+#### I am going to keep using the same technique I have, this backstage pass.

+- But before moving to that part I've seen there is duplication and repetition of code in Good wine so I am going to :
+- Extract and create method for that and use in both situations. ✔️